zzctmd/AI3604_project/README.md

 ## 🚀 Training
 We use two RTX 3090 GPUs for training.

+### Dataset Preparation

-1.Please Download the Synapse_origin dataset and FlARE_origin dataset which are trained and tested in our project from [交大云盘](https://jbox.sjtu.edu.cn/l/q1hgrW) and put them into the `dataset` folder.Then you need to run the code in `./SAMed/preprocess` to make the 3D data to slices for training and testing.The detailed operation can be found in the README file of this folder.After that  the directory structure of `dataset`is as follows:
+Please Download the Synapse_origin dataset and FlARE_origin dataset which are trained and tested in our project from [交大云盘](https://jbox.sjtu.edu.cn/l/q1hgrW) and put them into the `dataset` folder.Then you need to run the code in `./SAMed/preprocess` to make the 3D data to slices for training and testing.The detailed operation can be found in the README file of this folder.After that  the directory structure of `dataset`is as follows:
 ```
 dataset
 ├── FLARE